saxent/hpcnow-labs/04-workload-manager.md

 ## Important Notes

 ### Scalability and Speedup
 HPCNow! suggests evaluating the scalability of the models in order to maximise the efficiency of the cluster.
-This is specially important when users need to migrate the workloads to a new platform.
+This is especially important when users need to migrate the workloads to a new platform.
 Evaluating the scale and the expected runtime of the jobs is a challenge.

-* Some problems are *embarrassingly parallel* i.e. it is trivial to divide the problem and solve independently or run simulation with 1000 different initial conditions.
+* Some problems are *embarrassingly parallel* i.e. it is trivial to divide the problem and solve independently or run a simulation with 1000 different initial conditions.
 In those cases, close to a linear speedup is expected.
 * Other problems have dependencies and they cannot be separated.
-* Speed up depends what % of the program runtime can be parallelised.
+* Speed up depends on what % of the program runtime can be parallelised.

 ![Amdahl's law](images/Amdahl.png?raw=true "Amdahl's law") Amdahl's law (or Amdahl's argument) is a formula which gives the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.

-In the real cases, adding more cores will not necessary increase the speed.
-This is specially important for latency sensitive applications.
+In real cases, adding more cores will not necessarily increase the speed.
+This is especially important for latency sensitive applications.
 ![migrate scalability](images/migrate_scalability.png?raw=true "migrate scalability")

 ### Parallel execution time
 In general, the computation time for a single core execution is defined by computation only.
-While the computation time for a parallel execution is the combination of computation, communication and waiting.
+While the computation time for parallel execution is the combination of computation, communication and waiting.

 In addition to that:
 * Writing results (to one file) is often a bottleneck.